DevOpsBootcamp/website/README.md

 Viewing Slides:
 ---------------

-Slides aren't displayed on readthedocs yet, because it doesn't play nicely with Hieroglyph by default.
-The long-term solution is to make readthedocs build the project in a virtualenv with Hieroglyph installed; the short-term one is to simply build the slides yourself.
+Slides are available on http://slides.osuosl.org/devopsbootcamp/ , and rebuild automatically whenever new content is pushed to the master branch of this repo.

+The script in scripts/build.sh automatically removes the slides that were built of non-slides content, based on the assumption that the filenames of all actual slides start with the week number.

-Building the slides is also necessary if you've been editing them and want to see how they'll look before you push.
+You can also build the slides locally if you've been editing them and want to see how they'll look before you push, or if you don't have push access to the

-We now have virtualenv set up for this project:
+project:

     $ sudo pip install virtualenv
     $ git clone https://github.com/DevOpsBootcamp/website.git